kellyi/geospatial-react/NOTES.md

 ## 1. Geospatial React

 This talk is about "geospatial React", which is a fancy way of saying "how to make maps with React and Leaflet".
-I'm Kelly Innes and I work for Azavea in Callowhill
+I'm Kelly Innes and I'm a software developer at Azavea

 ## 2. Sandbox app